-By now, you should have a list of possible domain names, and by filtering them with this list, you may have some winners at hand.
+By now, you should have a list of possible domain names, and by filtering them with this list, you may have some winners.

 What are the 5 types of domains?

-When it comes to domains, you may be thinking about a .com extension.
+You may be thinking about a .com extension when it comes to domains.
 These domains are amongst the most popular, but it’s by no means your only choice.
-You can find:
+You can find the following: